top of page

 Edwin C. Obras, Board President

-Edwin has been on the FCS Board since 2016 and volunteered on the Filipino Community Village Advisory Committee prior to that.
-His volunteerism for the community goes back to his college days when he created and conducted a needs survey for the aging Filipino population demonstrating a need for culturally competent health services and long-term care facilities.
-He has worked in the human services field the last 25 years on programs and funding.
-He currently
+Edwin joined the FCS Board in 2016 and has served as Board President since 2019.
+Prior to joining the board, he volunteered on the Filipino Community Village Advisory Committee which oversaw the development of the Filipino Community Village.
+His volunteerism in the community goes back to his college days when he created and conducted a needs survey for the aging Filipino population demonstrating a need for culturally competent health services and facilities.
+He has worked in the human services field in both community based organizations and government for the last 30 years with a focus on policy, programs and funding.
+He currently works for the Seattle Human Services Department.

 Armilito J Pangilinan, Board Vice President of Executive Operations

 Armilito is a licensed Certified Public Accountant in Washington State.
 He finished his BS in Accounting and MBA degrees from City University of Seattle.
-Prior to becoming a Board Member of FCS, he has been involved with the Filipino Community Village Advisory Board since 2015.
-He is currently a Board Member of Seattle Indian Health Board and Lavender Rights Project, a former Board Member of International Community Health Services, and the Founding President of the ICHS Foundation.
+Prior to becoming a Board Member of FCS in 2019, he has been involved with the Filipino Community Village (FCV)Advisory Board where served as the chair of the FCV Mural Committee.
+Armilito was a former Board Member of Seattle Indian Health Board, Lavender Rights Project, International Community Health Services, and the Founding President of the ICHS Foundation.

 Delia Vita, Board Treasurer